On Indie Hacking

 In 2018, I came across an idea of starting a fun project called Wise Charlie.
 By this time, I had plenty of experience from working at a small and large startup.
 I learned a lot of great things, but I also picked up on a lot of silly things.
 For example, what if someone steals my idea?
 Or what if I raise capital?
 Or what if I find a co-founder?
 The list of questions that provides little to no value goes on and on.

-However, I was determined to build something for the sake of creating something useful, not achieve some success metric.
+However, I was determined to build something for the sake of creating something useful and learn something new.

 If something didn't work, I would iterate, and find an alternative solution until someone is willing to pay me for something valuable I have created.
 Four years later, I have ~500 customers.
 You must be wondering, what is wrong with him?
 It took him 4 years to acquire 500 customers in hyper growth environment.
 But you don't understand what I just said, the objective is not growth, but continuity over long period of time.

 There are many times I felt like giving up because I wasn't motivated, but the project survived because I took breaks whenever I wanted.
 If I would have associated any success metric, I'd bet the project would've died long time ago.
 If I would've brought on a co-founder, I would've had run into conflict management.
 I avoided everything that was in the way of creating.

 So, what is indie hacking?
 It is building a project on your own terms.
 The sole objective is the continuity of the project and iterate over it until you have a paying customer.